 Today’s recipe comes at warp speed to you with not one, but two vegetables and a protein!
 I know, you’re thinking that sounds really healthy Gerry, thanks.
 But while kale is one of the veggies, the other is a potato and the protein is pan-fried bacon.
 The Irish dish, Colcannon isn’t trying to be healthy.

 As a food blogger, I’m always checking off the seasons and special holidays throughout the year.
-As soon as one passes, another is right there waiting for it’s 10 minutes of screen time fame.
-We just put Valentine’s Day to bed, so let’s make some space for St Patrick’s Day with it’s Guinness Battered Onion Rings and crusty Irish Soda Bread.
+As soon as one passes, another is right there waiting.
+Valentine’s Day just passed, so let’s make some space for St Patrick’s Day with and tasty snacks like my Guinness Battered Onion Rings and cheesy Irish Soda Bread.

 Creamy Colcannon with Kale and Bacon